ir-uam/kNNBandit/README.md

  - `beta` is the initial number of errors of the algorithm (high value for pessimistic start).

 ### Random seed
 It is possible to set a random seed for the experiments, so that the selection of users and other random choices are the same when the experiment is repeated.
-For that purpose, in the output directory, just add a file named `rngseed` containing the seed in the first line, and set the parameter `resume` to true.
+For that purpose, in the output directory, just add a file named `rngseed` (without any file extension) containing the seed in the first line, and set the parameter `resume` to true.
+We include the random seeds we used in our experiments in the rng-seeds folder.
+In order to use them, they have to be renamed when added to the output directory.

 ### Output format
 The output of both programs is the same: for each algorithm in the comparison, a file will be created.
 The name of the file will be the same as the chosen algorithm configuration.
 Each of the output files has the following format: separated by tabs, the first line contains the header of the file.
 Then, each row contains the information of a single iteration: the number of the iteration, the selected user, the selected item, the value of the metrics and the time taken to execute the iteration (in ms.)